Endocrine Disrupting Chemicals

 Added to plastics to make them more flexible and durable.
 Found in toys, footwear, food packaging, medical plastic tubing and personal care products

-Used as preservative and in anti-bacterial products, and found in food, cosmetics and personal care products
+Used as a preservative and in anti-bacterial products and found in food, cosmetics and personal care products

 Persistent Organic Pollutants (POPs)